Automattic/jetpack/projects/plugins/jetpack/readme.txt

 * Sharing: improve performance of the Email Sharing button by lazy-loading the Google reCAPTCHA when necessary.
 * Social Menu: add Patreon icon.
 * Synchronization with WordPress.com: improve the validation of field names when calculating checksums on tables.
+* Synchronization Performance: reduce concurrency of requests by implementation of Retry-After for concurrent requests.
 * Widgets: add Patreon icon to Social Icons Widget.
 * WordPress.com REST API: add new Cloudflare Analytics field option.